-Bushfire Grill markets themselves as a “Brazilian Inspired Australian Style BBQ Experience.”
-This was an easy call for dinner on our second night in Cairns – April is Australian month, and I love Brazilian BBQ.
-The fact that it was inside our hotel helped make it an even easier decision.
-On top of that, one of the things we definitely wanted to try in Australia was kangaroo, so it was easy to get this out of the way early in case we enjoyed it and wanted to have it again (keep reading for details).
+Bushfire Flame Grill markets themselves as a “Brazilian Inspired Australian Style BBQ Experience.”
+This was an easy call for dinner on our second night in Cairns.
+April is Australian month, and I love Brazilian BBQ.
+The location inside our hotel helped make it an even easier decision.
+On top of that, one of the things we definitely wanted to try in Australia was kangaroo.
+It was easy to get this out of the way early in case we enjoyed it and wanted to have it again.

 If you’ve ever been to a Brazilian BBQ before, you know what the general idea is – but for those who don’t, it’s very simple.
 It’s an “all you can eat” buffet, mainly of several different kinds of meats, where they carve the meats at your table off of large skewers.
 There’s a small hourglass shaped wooden block on the table that allows you to indicate if you’d like them to keep coming with the meats, take a momentary break, or if you’re finished.

 Bushfire actually operated slightly different from oter Brazilian BBQ restaurants I’ve been to, in that they brought out each different kind of meat on the menu just once, followed by grilled pineapple.
 After we got to sample each meat, they then asked what we wanted more of – and from there we were given as much as we wanted of those meats.